14 Solutions for Seasonal Allergies You Haven’t Heard of Yet

 Take meds in advance

-Allergy shots have been around for a century and can work well.
+Allergy shots have been around for a century and can work well for many types of allergens (some better than others).
 However, allergists can now offer sublingual therapy: You place a tablet under your tongue daily that contains small amounts of the allergen.
 It builds tolerance so that your body no longer reacts to it.
-You can get sublingual pills for both ragweed and grass pollen allergies, and there's a new sublingual treatment for dust mites called Odactra.
-"This is nice for patients who don't want to do allergy shots or don't have time to come in and get them," says Dr. Ward.
-For grass and ragweed allergies, you'll need to start treatment three to four months prior to the onset of the season, so plan ahead.
+You can get sublingual pills for both ragweed and grass pollen allergies, and there’s a relatively new sublingual treatment for dust mites called Odactra.
+(It was approved by the Food and Drug Administration (FDA) in 2017.)
+“This is nice for patients who don’t want to do allergy shots or don’t have time to come in and get them,” says Dr. Ward.
+For grass and ragweed allergies, you’ll need to start treatment three to four months prior to the onset of the season, so plan ahead.

 Ask your doctor about drops